 When you arrive in Venice (which can be done as a day trip) you will feel like you have stepped into a 16th century painting.
 Venice is an endless challenge for its own residents (transporting goods along canals, the swarm of tourists in the summer, and the occasional acqua alta).
 For the rest of us, it’s a gift of godly proportions.

 A cicchetti and Prosecco crawl is a must while navigating the maze of calli and canals in Venice.
-Make sure to stop at Bar All’arco near the Rialto bridge, the quintessential Venetian bacaro where you can try small bites along with some natural Prosecco.
+Make sure to stop at Bar All’Arco near the Rialto bridge, the quintessential Venetian bacaro (wine bar) where you can try small bites along with some natural Prosecco.

-Enjoy a Spritz in one of the campi, or standing at a bar counter, like the popular Cantine del Vino già Schiavi.
-Take a sweet break at Pasticceria Rosa Salva sitting in Campo San Pietro e Paolo – but watch out for the crafty seagulls hoping to steal your treat.
+Enjoy a glass in one of the campi (squares), or standing at a bar counter at the popular Cantine del Vino già Schiavi.
+Take a sweet break at pasticceria Rosa Salva sitting in Campo Santi Giovanni e Paolo – but watch out for the crafty seagulls hoping to steal your treat.

 Venissa – An alternative Venice